moise-mulungu/mixed-react-projects/project-info/teamdm/tech/javascript/vocabulary/js-vocabulary.md

 - a word that cannot be used as an identifier, such as the name of a variable, function, or labels.
 - ex: `let`, `sort`, `this`, `charAt`, `function`

+## Type coercion
+Type Coercion refers to the process of automatic or implicit conversion of values from one data type to another.
+This includes conversion from Number to String, String to Number, Boolean to Number etc. when different types of operators are applied to the values.